-Daniel is a graduate of the MSc Health Economics program at the University of York, with over 10 years of experience in Health Economics and Outcomes Research, both for industry and academia.
-His PhD on 'Diagnostic technologies for Stroke related events - an economic evaluation' was awarded in 2012.
+Daniel is a graduate of the MSc Health Economics program at the University of York, with over 20 years of experience in Health Economics and Outcomes Research, both for the pharmaceutical and Medtech industries as well as academia.
+His Ph.D. on 'Diagnostic technologies for Stroke related events - an economic evaluation' was awarded by the University of Surrey in 2012.

-Daniel is the author of an acclaimed text in health economics, an advisor on health economics for the NIHR Research Design Service - SE, and an honorary Fellow in Health Economics at the University of Warwick.
+Daniel is the author of an award-winning textbook in health economics, an advisor on health economics for the NIHR Research Design Service - SE, and has also published texts on capturing and understanding clinical evidence.

 Health Economics module leader for the Masters in Pharmaceutical Science, Faculty of Health and Medical Science.

 Background The incidence rate of incisional hernias after open surgery has been reported to be higher than that of port site hernias after laparoscopic surgery.
 No studies have compared the costs for the health care system in treating those two types of hernia.
 Methods A systematic review was conducted to obtain the baseline data, and a decision analysis model was created to simulate the occurrence and recurrence of incisional and port site hernias.
 Results The overall risk of having incisional hernias was eight-times higher than that of having port site hernias (7.4% vs 0.9%).
 A cost savings of £93 per patient can be generated for the health care system in the UK.
 Similar results were obtained for Germany, Italy and France.
 Conclusions The additional treatment costs for incisional hernia should be taken into account when the costs of a surgery performed by open approach are compared with by laparoscopy.

 H. Dowson, H. Gage, D. Jackson Y. Qiao, P. Williams, T. Rockall